Seasonal Guide: Winter Home Maintenance Checklist (Alberta Edition)

 Check Your Windows

-A broken or worn out window seal can allow unwanted moisture into your home and increase your heating bill.
-Check all of your windows, especially those in rooms you don’t use very often, and make sure they are sealing properly.
+A broken or worn-out window seal can allow unwanted moisture into your home and increase your heating bill.
+Check all your windows, especially those in rooms you don’t use very often, and make sure they’re sealing properly.

 Check Your Foundation

 Cracks in your foundation can let water into your basement, creating secondary damage.
-A cracked foundation can also be an indication of a much larger problem, so it is a good idea to assess your foundation thoroughly at least once per year.
+A cracked foundation can also indicate a much larger problem, so it’s a good idea to assess your foundation thoroughly at least once per year.

 Assess Your Trees

-Check to make sure none of your trees limbs hang over your house or power lines.
+Check to make sure none of your tree limbs hang over your house or power lines.
 If they do, hire a professional to come and trim your tree before winter arrives.

 Check Your Pipes